-By this time, Dad also realized that to just ski and train on the weekends was not enough.
-He wanted to buy property in the country with a hill facing northwest (to retain snow) so he could build a rope-tow in the back yard.
-He wanted my siblings and I to be able to train CONSISTENTLY during the week, rather than just on the weekends.
-He also put lights on the back of the house and a couple of light poles on the hill, since daylight in Vermont in the winter was limited to about 5 pm.
-By the time I was 11, we began training CONSISTENTLY Tuesday and Thursday nights with friends from all the nearby clubs.
+By this time, Dad also realized that just ski and train on the weekends was not enough.
+He wanted to buy property in the country with a hill facing northwest (to retain snow) to build a rope-tow in the backyard.
+He wanted my siblings and me to train CONSISTENTLY during the week, rather than just on the weekends.
+He also put lights on the back of the house, and a couple of light poles on the hill since daylight in Vermont in the winter was limited to about 5 pm.
+By the time I was 11, we had begun training CONSISTENTLY Tuesday and Thursday nights with friends from all the nearby clubs.

 At the age of 13, Dad introduced a conditioning program.
-My brother, 2 sisters, and I did calisthenics (push-ups, sit-ups, ankle lifts, knee-bends), isometrics, cardiovascular exercises (running, swimming, biking, soccer, hiking), and stretches.
-Our goal was to work out for 2 days and then take the 3rd day off (to allow our muscles to heal) CONSISTENTLY week after week, month after month.
+My brother, two sisters, and I did calisthenics (push-ups, sit-ups, ankle lifts, knee-bends), isometrics, cardiovascular exercises (running, swimming, biking, soccer, hiking), and stretches.
+Our goal was to work out for two days and then take the 3rd day off (to allow our muscles to heal) CONSISTENTLY week after week, month after month.

 Hopeful and U.S. Ski Team Bound

-By the time I was 15, I made the Eastern team for Junior Nationals which was held in Winter Park, Colorado.
-I won the giant slalom which qualified me for a new U.S. Ski Team program called the “Hopefuls”.
+By the time I was 15, I had made the Eastern team for Junior Nationals, held in Winter Park, Colorado.
+I won the giant slalom, which qualified me for a new U.S. Ski Team program called the “Hopefuls.”
 This meant I was now invited to the U.S. Ski Team camps.
 That summer, I attended my first summer ski camp.
 From that point on, I CONSISTENTLY trained on snow in the off-season, as well.